Areas of Focus

 This course prepares students in the basics of transportation operations and the role of transportation within an organization’s overall supply chain.
 The course includes review of the key elements of transportation such as: modes of transportation, transportation technology, company roles and operations within the transportation field, the impact of transportation on the overall economy, sustainability in transportation, and how the field is evolving to meet future needs.

-This course prepares students in the basics of customer service operations and the role of customer service within an organization’s overall supply chain.
-The course includes presentations of the key elements of customer service including: the order management process, customer relationship management, management of challenging customers, effective customer communications, returns and reverse logistics, and performance metrics.
+This course prepares students in the basics of supply management and procurement operations and the role of procurement within an organization’s overall supply chain.
+The course includes presentations of the key elements of sourcing and procurement including: strategic sourcing, supplier management, negotiations, contract development, supplier identification and evaluation, and the importance of cross-functional collaboration.

 *Students can apply to take more than one course – pending course availability.